Court grants NAB extension in Shahbaz's remand until Nov 7

 Sharif was produced before an accountability court in the morning for a hearing of the case amid tight security.
 NAB had requested the court to grant a 15-day physical remand of Sharif saying that the anti-corruption body had not yet completed its investigation.

-NAB prosecutor Waris Ali Janjua told the court that NAB has prepared a feasibility report that had strengthened its case.
+NAB prosecutor Waris Ali Janjua, after submitting a report of the investigation so far, told the court that NAB has prepared a feasibility report that had strengthened its case.
+He claimed that the feasibility report prepared for the housing scheme by the Lahore Development Authority (LDA) was based on "falsehood".
+He said that the national exchequer had suffered a loss of millions of rupees due to Sharif's "illegal steps".

+According to NAB's report, a copy of which is available with DawnNewsTV, Sharif had illegally ordered Sheikh Alauddin to complete the project through a public-private partnership.
+It further alleged that Sharif was not cooperating in the investigation "due to his authoritarian behaviour as well as his cleverness".

+It further claimed that NAB's review of the feasibility report prepared by the LDA revealed that the value of the residential plots was estimated 40 per cent below market rates while commercial plots were estimated 100 per cent lower than the market value "thus giving an illegal benefit [to Paragon] of almost Rs9.649 billion".

+NAB prosecutor, in today's hearing, further said that Sharif had illegally handed over Ashiana housing scheme's contract to Bilal Qidwai, who was a consultant of the Punjab Land Development Company and a suspect in the corruption case.
+Janjua also claimed that the scheme was used to benefit Paragon Housing Society.

-However, Sharif — who presented his arguments himself — stated that it had been 25 days [since his arrest], yet NAB had been unable to present any proof against him.
+However, Sharif — who presented his arguments himself — rejected the allegations and stated that it had been 25 days [since his arrest], yet NAB had been unable to present any proof against him.
+He refuted all allegations against him and said that he had answered all of NAB's queries several times.

+"I feel sad that NAB has levelled false allegations against me," he said.
+He also dismissed NAB's claim that his order for a public-private partnership in the project was illegal and said that the meeting in which he had directed Sheikh Alauddin to start working on the scheme as soon as possible was on record.

+In response to NAB's claim that the feasibility report had wrongly estimated the project's cost at Rs14 billion, Sharif said that the anti-corruption body should question LDA instead of him.

 Strict security measures were taken prior to Sharif's arrival in court.
 Containers were placed to block the road leading to the building and all routes to the court were blocked as well.
 Police contingents were deployed along the route and outside the court building.
 Police and Rangers officials were also posted inside the court building.